Pandemic Lens: Conscious choices and ethics-based shopping

 Lots is still uncertain right now, but one thing we know is that for the next six to twelve months, consumers will be united by a sense of financial uncertainty as we observe job losses, business closures and industry downturns.
 Whilst consumers will be looking for feel-good moments and activities, they won’t necessarily be indulgent in the traditional sense and will be increasingly conscious about their consumption habits.

-Conscious consumerism and values-based shopping will escalate.
+Our trend research suggests conscious consumerism and values-based shopping will escalate.
 While it might be easy to assume that customers will not be spending at all, what we actually see is that they are simply more careful about the value they get for their money.

 While not all retailers have experienced the Q3 bounce back expected by economists, homeware retailers (especially those who can sell online) are showing positive results amidst a boost in demand as people invest in their homes.
 In the coming months, we will explore some of the macro trends within Conscious Choices, starting today with Ethical Shopping.

 Shopping habits during the pandemic have shown how strong the trend towards ethics-based shopping is.
 Throughout lockdown, shoppers continued to demand sustainability, accountability and better ethics from businesses.
-In fact for many, forced isolation and increased time spent online has driven even more awareness of social and ethical issues.
+In fact for many consumers, forced isolation and increased time spent online has driven even more awareness of social and ethical issues.
 ASOS, Boohoo and Amazon all faced boycotts this spring in the face of poor working conditions and exploitation of workers.
 Customers armed with a wealth of online information are simply more aware of the value of their pound or dollar to the business they buy from.

 Moving forward, sustainability and ethical credentials will be employed as one method to regain customers’ trust and wallets.
 Brands and retailers who knew what the ‘right things to do’ were but felt it was riskier to push the button on them, will now have no choice.